jpgoldberg/toy-crypto-math/docs/source/games.rst

 .. currentmodule:: toy_crypto.sec_games

-The module includes a class for running the IND-CPA for symmetric encryption game.
+The module includes a class for running the IND-EAV for symmetric encryption game.
 Perhaps more will be added later.